parrt/msds692/README.md

 * Exam 1: Thur Sept 12
 * Exam 2: Fri Oct 11?

-Please note Pitch day conflicts with Thur Sept 19 so we have class Monday ???
+*Please note Pitch day conflicts with Thur Sept 19 so we have class Monday Sept 23 3:15 - 5:05 in room 154-156.*

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 3 programming language, unless otherwise specified.